Blog

 Dropping off sick animals at Wildlife Rescue

 At Wildlife Rescue, isolation drop-off spaces are in place to hold any patients suspected of carrying contagious diseases.
-We ask everyone bringing in sick animals to drop these off in the designated isolation drop-off space and follow the guidelines given to you by our Helpline staff to help prevent disease from spreading.
+We ask everyone bringing in sick animals to drop these off in the designated isolation drop-off space and follow the guidelines given to you by our Support Centre staff to help prevent disease from spreading.

 Year-round Hummingbird Feeder Guide